Scott Syme: Career

 In 1982, Syme served in the United States Army Reserve, until 2014.
 Syme has served two tours in Iraq.
 Syme retired from the military as a colonel.
 Syme also served as a consultant and advisor for the United States Army.

 In 1991, Syme became the owner of Syme Farm in Idaho (not to be confused with Syme Farms located in Weiser, Idaho).
 In 2008, Syme became the co-owner of Syme Real Estate in Caldwell, Idaho.

 On May 27, 2008, Syme sought for a seat in the United States Senate unsuccessfully in the Republican Primary Election.
 Syme was defeated by Jim Risch with 65.3% of the votes.
 Syme received 13.5% of the votes.

 On November 8, 2016, Syme won the election and became a Republican member of Idaho House of Representatives for District 11, seat A. Syme defeated Edward Savala with 80.4% of the votes.
 On November 6, 2018, as an incumbent, Syme won the election unopposed and continued serving District 11, seat A.

 Personal life

-Syme's wife is Patti Syme (who since June 2020 serves has Chair of Canyon County Republicans).
+Syme's wife is Patti Syme.
+She served as Chairman of the Canyon County Republicans from June 2020 to May of 2022.
 They have four children.
 Syme and his family live in Wilder, Idaho.